of the Matter

 Josh Pryor has spent most of life engaging yogic principles and practice.
 In his debut book, Josh offers a modern commentary on the historically significant yogic text Yoga Taravali.
 The Yoga Taravali is considered is intrinsically connected to and the spiritual cornerstone embedded within the well-known Ashtanga Vinyasa yoga system.

-An adventurous look at the progressive Mysore style yoga class format and the relationship between Western yoga and the Ashtanga Vinyasa method.
-Most inclusive form of yoga, Mysore style is perfect for families, people with disability, athletes, beginners, and people of any age.
+An adventurous look at the progressive Mysore style yoga method and its relationship with Westernised "gym style" classes.
+Mysore style the most inclusive form of yoga class - perfect for families, people with disability, athletes, beginners, and people of any age.

-"Josh Pryor’s The Spirit of the Matter is a refreshing new contribution to Ashtanga Yoga.
+Esteemed author Gregor Maehle says: "Josh Pryor’s The Spirit of the Matter is a refreshing new contribution to Ashtanga Yoga.
 It sheds novel light on the Mysore-style format and explains its manifold advantages.
 The book clears many common misunderstandings that may prevent beginners from trying out this most efficient class format.
 Pryor’s approach is guided by reason and a spirit of exploration rather than dogma.
 The Spirit of the Matter also for the first time makes available a useable translation of the Yoga Taravali.
 Congratulations!"
-Gregor Maehle (best-selling author of six books on yoga and meditation).

 This is a great book for yoga enthusiasts, studio owners, and spiritual seekers who wish to move beyond the standard Westernised flavours of yoga, into the deep awareness and intentions of those who initiated yoga itself.

 Available to purchase right here, or alternatively on Book Depository.